 What pain means

 Having a lot of pain can be frightening.
 It can make you think that your cancer must be growing.
 But how much pain you have isn’t necessarily connected to a cancer’s growth.
-A very small tumour that’s pressing on a nerve or your spinal cord can be extremely painful.
-Yet a very large tumour somewhere else might not cause you any pain at all.
+A very small cancer that’s pressing on a nerve or your spinal cord can be extremely painful.
+Yet a very large cancer somewhere else in the body might not cause you any pain at all.

 Having pain after successful treatment doesn't necessarily mean that your cancer has come back.
 Some people get pain after cancer treatments like surgery or radiotherapy.
 Or, it might be a long term side effect of chemotherapy.

-Post-treatment pain like this can start or get worse months or even years after treatment.
-It’s due to the nervous system rewiring itself after damage to the nerves.
-The nerves then send pain signals.
+Post treatment pain can start or get worse, months or even years after treatment has finished.
+This is due to the nervous system rewiring itself after some nerves have been damaged.
+These damaged nerves then send pain signals to the brain.